 Prepare for those security conversations with these resources:

 Change is scary, but change is also necessary.

 Many fear change due to complacency.
 You’re happy where you’re at or you’re a bit in denial of anything that needs to be changed.
 Ask yourself, are you just surviving or are you thriving?

 As Henry Ford says: “If you always do what you’ve always done, you’ll always get what you’ve always got.”

-Managing the change
+Managing the Technology Change

 To help you overcome the fear of change, implement some of the same ideas from the training section: appointing experts within your agency.

 Identify those experts early on before you start the buying process so they can be a part of everything.
 This way, you’ll get their opinion and buy-in of the software, which will make the process of change substantially easier.